Hunter Education Online Study / Field Day

 This method is not a “short cut” to receiving certification.
 Experience has shown that each of the class options, traditional or online, will involve a similar amount of time and commitment.

-During the field day students can expect to participate in some or more of the following activities:
+During the field day class students can expect to participate in some or more of the following activities:

-- Open Discussion of “Hunter Responsibility and Ethics”
+- Discussion of hunter responsibility and ethics

-- Firearm / Ammunition orientation
+- Firearm/ammunition orientation

-- Zones of Fire
+- Zones of fire

 Field Day Rules and Expected Behavior